Woo Sang-ho (politician): 2016 political scandal

-Democratic in government (2017-2022)
+Democratic in government (2017–2022)

 Following the inauguration of the new President Moon Jae-in, Woo was rumoured that he would be appointed the new Minister of Unification.
 He denied the claim, saying that "those fresh and capable talents should be the ministers."
 He also added that he would keep contributing for the success of the new government from the National Assembly.

 In early 2019, Woo was considered the most likely person to be the new Minister of Culture, Sports and Tourism.
 On the other hand, when a cabinet reshuffle was announced on 8 March, his name was excluded.
 Initially, the Democratic Party spokesperson Lee Hae-sik said that the party President Lee Hae-chan dissuaded Woo for entering the Cabinet.
 On 11 March, Lee revealed that the Blue House was not willing to appoint too many long-term MPs into the Cabinet.

-In the 2020 election, Woo faced the 6th challenge from Lee Seong-heon, whom he defeated with 47,980 votes.
+In the 2020 election, Woo faced the 6th challenge from Lee Sung-heon, whom he defeated with 47,980 votes.
 He was one of the Democratic MPs supported Yoon Mee-hyang.

 On 8 June 2021, Woo was one of 12 MPs expelled or received a "quit order" from the party.
 This was following a controversy of breaching the Agricultural Land Act.
 The incident occurred when he acquired an agricultural land to bury his mother's body after her death in 2013.
 He, however, did not accept the party's decision, indicating that he is farming at there.

 On 27 January 2022, Woo was appointed General Election Director of the Democratic Party for the presidential election on 9 March.
 In the election, however, its presidential candidate Lee Jae-myung, ended up with losing to Yoon Suk-yeol.
 On 15 March, Woo announced he would not conteset for Seoul mayorship at the June local elections in order to take responsibilities for the party's defeat at the presidential election.
 Instead, he was considered a potential candidate for Gangwon governorship, although the former Governor Lee Kwang-jae became the candidate.